 This page includes disclosures required by the Higher Education Act, as amended, and its implementing regulations, along with other information that may be of interest.

-You probably already know about the Olin Tuition Scholarship, which covers $24,300 for each student in 2017-18, but that alone doesn't give a clear picture of Olin's value.
-Here's more information on how Olin strives to be affordable: The total annual cost to attend Olin for a first-year student is $71,825 for 2017-18 (see the breakdown here).
-In 2017-18: • 55% of first year students qualified for need-based aid. • Grants and scholarships range from$24,300 to $71,825. • First year students receiving need-based grants got an average total grant and scholarship package of $49,471. • 10% of Olin students qualified for Federal Pell Grants. • About 54% of Olin's 2017 graduates took out federal student loans to help pay for their education, borrowing an average of $17,533 while at Olin. • Olin has the very unusual federal student loan default rate of 0% • Do you want to find out how much it might cost for you to attend Olin?
+You probably already know about the Olin Tuition Scholarship, which covers $25,200 for each student in 2018-19, but that alone doesn't give a clear picture of Olin's value.
+Here's more information on how Olin strives to be affordable: The total annual cost to attend Olin for a first-year student is $73,603 for 2018-19 (see the breakdown here).
+In 2018-19: • 50% of first year students qualified for need-based aid. • Grants and scholarships range from$25,200 to $73,603. • First year students receiving need-based grants got an average total grant and scholarship package of $50,188. • 11.2% of Olin students qualified for Federal Pell Grants. • About 40% of Olin's 2018 graduates took out federal student loans to help pay for their education, borrowing an average of $17,401 while at Olin. • Olin has the very unusual federal student loan default rate of 0% • Do you want to find out how much it might cost for you to attend Olin?
 Try our Net Price Calculator.
-Be sure to enter all information completely and accurately for the best estimate. • Students may also be interested in specific policies, such as general financial aid information, the refund policy and the return of Title IV aid policy, the Code of Conduct for Education Loans, student loan information and entrance and exit counseling for student loan borrowers, information on the National Student Loan Data System (NSLDS), or the federal student financial aid penalties for drug violations.
+Be sure to enter all information completely and accurately for the best estimate. • Students may be interested in policies, such as general financial aid information and the Institutional refund policy.
+Other specific required disclosures include general student loan information about Entrance and Exit Counseling and the National Student Loan Data System (NSLDS), our Statement of Ethical Principles and Code of Conduct, information about requirements related to college withdrawal and Title IV aid, as well as important information about federal student financial aid penalties for drug violations.
 Still need more information on costs and financial aid?
 Contact the Financial Aid Office, at 781-292-2215 or firstname.lastname@example.org.